DyogenIBENS/Agora/doc/HowTo.md

 ##### Pairwise comparisons

-This step will compare extant genomes in all possible pairwise combinations to identify conserved adjacencies.
+This step compares extant genomes in all possible pairwise combinations to identify conserved adjacencies.

 ```bash